neo4j-devtools/relate/packages/cli/docs/project.md

   $ relate project:add-file SOURCE

 OPTIONS
-  -d, --destination=destination  The relative path (directory) to add the file to in the project -e, --environment=environment  Name of the environment to run the command against -p, --project=project          (required) Name of the project to run the command against
+  -d, --destination=destination  The relative path of the file (including name) in the project -e, --environment=environment  Name of the environment to run the command against -p, --project=project          (required) Name of the project to run the command against
 ```